Bandwidth/bandwidth-cli/README.md

 the 10 that were offered, you can order more numbers using [`bandwidth order`](#order).

 ## commands
+notes:
+- `bandwidth <command> --help` is available in the cli for usage and flag notes.
+- `bw` is an alias for bandwidth. `bw order number 123456789` is a valid syntax for the cli.

 | command   | Description |
 | ----------- | ----------- |
 |[create](#create)|Create sip peers/locations, sites/sub-accounts, and applications.